The Joyful Almanac - April

 The Joy Edit

-• Ritual - The First Alfresco Morning: Make your coffee.
+• Ritual — The First Alfresco Morning: Make your coffee.
 Take it outside.
 Further than the step if you can — garden table, a bench, the boot of the car facing the hills.
 Don't check your phone for the duration of the mug.
 Just let the birdsong and the blossom and the bees getting on with things happen around you.
+This is the ceremony.
 It costs nothing and resets everything.

 • Gather — Send the Easter Text: Think of someone you haven't seen since Christmas.
 Write them a message.
 Name an actual thing: a walk, a picnic, a pub lunch.
 Research shows consistently that we underestimate how much others want to hear from us, and overestimate how busy they are.
 Be the one who reaches out first.